JDDoesDev/docksal-book/docs/introduction/about/_index.md

   * Docksal System and Default Services
       * We're going to explore some of the services that come with Docksal and where they're used.
   * Boilerplates and Starterkits
       * It's not just for Drupal!
-Let's explore a few of the available boilerplate projects that are in the Docksal Github Repo
+Let's explore a few of the available boilerplate projects that are in the Docksal Github Repo.
   * What's in the Container?
       * We're going to explore some of the tools that are included with Docksal straight out of the box.
 Many should feel very familiar.
 * GETTING STARTED